-When you combine this with their monstrous pumps you get a very adequate filtration for messy aquarium inhabitants such as turtles.
+When you combine this with their monstrous pumps you get an adequate and safe level of filtration for messy aquarium inhabitants such as your aquatic turtles.

 Upon proper maintenance (which is not rocket science with these) you won’t ever find your Fluval leaking.

-As I’ve pointed out in my general canister filter guide I can’t really find anything worth mentioning when it comes to disadvantages of the 06 series.
+As I’ve pointed out in my general canister filter guide I can’t really find anything worth mentioning when it comes to the disadvantages of the 06 and 07 Series.

 One thing that you should probably be prepared for is the way you’ll set this filter up.